EternityForest/THUNDERWARS/README.md

   * If you aren't sure what you should be doing, go back and review the documents
   * Stop and reassesses if even minor non-ideal conditions are noticed
   * Don't leave tasks half-completed, put things away when done
-  * Do things consistently-Avoid things that resemble unwanted actions or build incorrect muscle memory
+  * You Play the way you Practice: Do things consistently, and avoid things that resemble unwanted actions or build incorrect muscle memory
   * Do things right away, or make a note to do things, as soon as you notice them